amh4/my_cv/README.md

 ### Who I Am

-Software Engineering Bootcamp Graduate, originally coming from a background in Asset Management and Startups.
+Software Engineering Bootcamp Graduate, originally with a background in Asset Management and Startups.
 As a Full Stack Developer I get to do the things I genuinely enjoy; solving tough problems with creative solutions, being part of a team that works to build amazing things and constantly learning as I go.

-Having worked on a range of projects I have experience in Test Driven Development, Object Oriented Programming, both Front and Back End, Javascript, React, Node, Express, Ruby, HTML, CSS, PostgreSQL, Jest, Cypress and RSpec.
-In my own time working on some Python projects utilising Numpy, Pandas, Matplotlib and Tensorflow.

-Before joining Makers I was employee #4 at a Health Care startup where I gained first hand experience in Agile, worked on sprint planning and helping to debug the platform.
+Prior to joining Makers I was employee #4 at a successful Health Care startup where I gained first hand experience in Agile methodologies.
 Additionally, I developed as a leader over time, ultimately managing a large team of people both in the field and in person.
 Key to our collective success was communication, adapting quickly to new situations, learning from our mistakes and executing on our long term vision.

 **A few things we achieved:**